-Built in 1817 by Krishna Ranjan Chakraborty, father of Ramranjan Chakravarty, Chandranath Shiva is an octagonal temple having nine towers (Nava-Ratna).
+Built in 1847 by Krishna Chandra Chakraborty, father of Ramranjan Chakravarty, Chandranath Shiva is an octagonal temple having nine towers (Nava-Ratna).
 It falls on the left while driving towards Dubrajpur.

 In the frontal side of the temple, you can see several incidents of Hindu mythology and society inscribed in Terracotta.
 You can also see plaques displaying European men and women on the temple walls as well as Coat of arms which has some likeness to that of British East India Company.
 Artificial doors with stucco work decorate the walls of this temple.
 Other than European figurines, there is an erotic plaque involving a European and a local woman.

 On the same road, before reaching Chandranath Shiva temple you get to see three Shiva Temples on your left among some houses.
 Out of the three, one Rekh-Deul type temple known as the Dewanji Shiva Temple has some impressive terracotta sculptures on its wall.
 The most significant plaques are that of Court of Rama on the central arch panel and that of Krishna leaving for Mathura with Gopinis crying around on the top wall panel.
 Historical facts say that this temple was built during the second half of 19th century by the Mitra family of Chhinpai.